 Dr. Belliveau is a faculty member in the Department of Nutrition and Food Science at the University of Vermont.
 Dr. Belliveau’s research is in food systems primarily focused on pedagogical applications in sustainability.
-As Dean of Continuing Education, she directs college and professional credit programming for college student and adults.
+As Dean of Continuing and Distance Education, she directs college and professional credit programming for college students and adults.
 Dr. Belliveau has consulted for Winrock International, US AID, and the Sri Lankan Government.
 She continues to teach undergraduates about food and cooking in the university Food Lab.

 Oliver Fröhling is a geographer by academic training.
 He lives in Oaxaca, Mexico, where he co-founded SURCO, a center for autonomous education and local activism.
 His research interests-which are integrated into his practical activities at SURCO-include NGOs and neoliberal policy, critical geopolitics, and alternatives to economics.
 Some of the initiatives he is currently working on are centered on improving urban livelihoods; these efforts include promoting the use of bicycles and urban agriculture, and working to create a training center for video and audio production.
-This will be Oliver’s 2nd year teaching for the Oaxaca program.
-Oliver also coordinates and plans most of our field trips as well as provides general support to us while we are in Oaxaca.

-Professor Sergio Navarrette Pellicer, Ph.D
+Sergio Navarrette Pellicer, Ph.D.

 He first visited Oaxaca after finishing his undergraduate degree on a trip to explore agriculture and botany of Mexico and Central America.
-Since then he has botanized throughout the Americas, but Michael claims Oaxaca to be “one of the most interesting and beautiful places that I have been.
+Since then he has botanized throughout the Americas, but Michael claims Oaxaca to be, “one of the most interesting and beautiful places that I have been.
 The region has a mix of tropical and temperate plants, in both dry and wet regions.
 Between the diversity in vegetation and rich ethnobotanical history, you couldn’t pick a better spot for an introduction to botany.
 Plus the street food is amazing.”